 Make Your Mark as a Trusted Finance Professional

 Do you enjoy budgeting and managing money?
-Are you loyal, curious, analytical, persistent and resilient?
-Do you have a growth mindset?
-If so, the business finance degree is for you.
+If so, the business finance degree might be the right fit for you.

 Students will develop excellent spreadsheet and analytical skills, sound knowledge of finance principles and practices, and strong business acumen and initiative.
 Such knowledge and skills help graduates distinguish themselves early in their careers.
 The program also helps students become skilled communicators, team members and leaders—all of which are vital and become increasingly important and useful as employees advance in their careers.